 Editor and co-founder, Dealmaker Wealth Society

 P.S.
-The second lesson in my Dealmaker Launchpad training covers Dream Deal Specification (DDS) in greater depth.
+The second lesson in my Dealmaker 10-Day Business Buying Launch training covers Dream Deal Specification (DDS) in greater depth.
 It includes a DDS worksheet to help you home in on your perfect deal.
-This seven-day course is designed so you can go through it in one week and feel ready to start sourcing deals.
+This 10-day course is designed so you can learn how to source, fully fund, and acquire a small business in 10 days or less.
 Get started here.